peterdemin/peterdemin.github.io/source/13_drafts/05-shopify-life-story.rst

 these values and my long-time passion – for-profit open-source: GitLab and PostHog.

-Recently I found Kaz's interview about focus on crafters in Shopify, and it motivated me to apply there.
+Recently, I found Kaz's interview about focusing on crafters in Shopify, which motivated me to apply there.